telerik/winforms-docs/controls/treemap/overview.md

 * **Different tiling algorithms**: The control support two tiling algorithms to visualize the data - **Squarified** and **Slice and Dice**.
 The default one is Squarified.

-* **Colorizers**: The colorizers allow you to choose different color for the different tiles in the control.
+* **Colorizers**: The colorizers allow you to choose different colors for the different tiles in the control.

 * **Selection**: The control supports selection functionality that allows you to highlight items upon click or setting a property.